Non-relativistic regime and topology: topological term in the Einstein equation: Non-relativistic limit of the Einstein equation

-The previous result leads to the following question: \textbf{What relativistic equation should we consider in a 4-manifold with a non-Euclidean spatial topology if we want compatibility with the NR regime?} In other words, what term $\Top_{\alpha\beta}$ should we add in Einstein's equation, i.e. considering
+The previous result leads to the third question raised in the introduction: \textbf{What relativistic equation should we consider in a 4-manifold with a non-Euclidean spatial topology if we want compatibility with the NR regime?} In other words, what term $\Top_{\alpha\beta}$ should we add in Einstein's equation, i.e. considering

 such that the NR limit exists in any topology (Figure~\ref{fig::sch3}).
 That question always stands on a purely mathematical point of view.
 In the next two sections, we motivate it with physical arguments, and propose a possible origin for the term $\Top_{\mu\nu}$.
 An answer to the question is given in Section~\ref{sec::Part_II}, and represented in Figure~\ref{fig::sch4}.